Cystic Fibrosis Treatment

-Airway clearance techniques help loosen lung mucus so it can be cleared, reducing infections and improving breathing.
-The techniques include special ways of breathing and coughing, devices used by mouth and therapy vests that use vibrations to loosen mucus, and chest physical therapy.
-These techniques are often used along with medicines such as bronchodilators and mucus thinners.
+Airway clearance techniques help loosen lungso it can be cleared, reducing infections and improving breathing.
+The techniques may include special ways to breathe and cough, devices used by mouth, therapy vests that use vibrations to loosen mucus, and chest physical therapy.
+These techniques are often used along with medicines such as bronchodilators (medicines that open up the airways) and mucus thinners.

-Medicines to treat cystic fibrosis include those used to maintain and improve lung function, fight infections, clear mucus and help breathing, and work on the faulty CFTR protein.
+Medicines to treat cystic fibrosis may maintain and improve lung function, fight infections, clear mucus and help breathing, or try to improve how well someone’s CFTR protein works.

 - Antibiotics prevent or treat lung infections and improve lung function.
-Your doctor may prescribe oral, inhaled, or intravenous (IV) antibiotics.
+Your healthcare provider may prescribe oral, inhaled, or intravenous (IV) antibiotics.

 - Bronchodilators relax and open airways.
 These treatments are taken by inhaling them.

-- CFTR modulators improve the function of the faulty CFTR protein.
-They improve lung function and help prevent lung problems and other complications.
-Examples include ivacaftor and lumacaftor and a triple combination medicine (elexacaftor–tezacaftor–ivacaftor).
-The combination medicine is the first approved treatment that may help up to 90% of people who have cystic fibrosis.
-It is currently approved to use in adults and children older than 12 years.
+- A triple combination medicine (elexacaftor-tezacaftor-ivacaftor) is the first approved treatment and may help up to 90% of people who have cystic fibrosis.
+It is currently approved for adults and children age 2 and older with certain CFTR mutations.

 - Mucus thinners make it easier to clear the mucus from your airways.
 These treatments are taken by inhaling them.